oliverwehn/Responsive-Images/README.md

 The Future
 ----------

 Testing will continue while I’ll be working on making the whole thing more flexible and offering more config options.
-Also I want to include SVG handling, so if there is SVG support, the php script will deliver the SVG image, otherwise it will send a appropriately scaled fallback image.